thisisulb/UlbsAnimationPack/README.md

 1. Elemental Princes
   -new animation for Sunnis (done)
   -new animation for Zaaman Rul (done)
-  -maybe add animation for Ben-Hadar? (wip)
+  -maybe add animation for Ben-Hadar? (tbd)

 2. Gendered Werewolves
   -new male werewolf animations (wait for next wow patch's animation update)